ExplainTheUniverse/ExplainTheUniverse/Site/data/detailed-analysis.md

 ## Recurring Concepts

-In analyzing the responses from the five AI models, we identified recurring themes and ideas, which we have organized into concept clusters.
-These clusters represent the key metaphysical concepts that emerged across multiple AI responses.
-We have grouped these concepts into five overarching themes for easier comprehension.
+We identified recurring themes across the five AI responses and organized them into concept clusters.
+These are grouped under five overarching themes.
 Each concept is presented with the percentage of AI models that mentioned it, a brief description, and relevant extracts from the AI responses.

 ### I. Nature of Reality